apache/apisix-ingress-controller/docs/en/latest/concepts/deployment-architecture.md

 ![Standalone Architecture](../../../assets/images/ingress-standalone-architecture.png)

-Configure the connection between APISIX Ingress Controller and APISIX in the [configuration file](../reference/configuration-file.md).
+Configure the control plane mode, endpoint or Service, TLS verification, and authentication with `GatewayProxy`.
+See [Configure CP Endpoint and Admin Key](../reference/example.md#configure-cp-endpoint-and-admin-key) for an example and the [ControlPlaneProvider API reference](../reference/api-reference.md#controlplaneprovider) for all available fields.